david-aktas-beckschulte/dagster/docs/dagster-university/pages/dagster-dbt/lesson-7/3-setting-up-dagster-cloud.md

 4. The next step is to add our project to Dagster+!
 Click the **Import a Dagster project** option and do the following:
     1. In the **Git scope** field, select the GitHub account or organization that contains your project repository.

-       {% callout %}
-       > 💡 **Don’t see the right account/organization?** You may need to install the Dagster+ GitHub app first.
-To do this, click **+ Add account or organization.** You’ll be redirected to GitHub to complete the setup, and then automatically sent back to Dagster+ when finished.
-If you’re installing within your company’s GitHub organization, you may need your company’s GitHub admin to approve the app.
-       {% /callout %}

     2. In the **Repository** field, select the repository containing your Dagster project.
     3. Click **Deploy.
 Note that the deployment can take a few minutes.** Feel free to go grab a snack while you’re waiting!